jchelly/VirgoDC/python/README.md

   * `group` - the name of the HDF5 group to write the datasets to
   * `attrs` - a dict containing attributes to add to the datasets, of the form `attrs[dataset_name] = (attribute_name, attribute_value)`
+  * `create_dataset` - a bool specifying whether the dataset should be created, if `False` it is assumed that a dataset of the appropriate shape and type already exists (default is `True`)

 The get_elements_per_file() method can be used to get the value of elements_per_file needed to write output partitioned in the same way as some